Production function estimation using subjective expectations data: Production Function Estimation Using Firms' Expectations

 Cobb-Douglas production implies:

 Assuming $\Psi$ is a smooth function, equation (\ref{eq:prodfunct_cd}) is an example of a generalized additive model, early explorations of which were provided for instance by \citet{hastie_generalized_1986}, and the partially linear model studied by \citet{robinson_root-n-consistent_1988} among others.
-Hastie and Tibshirani characterize the non-linear part of the model -- in our case, the $\Psi$ function -- as a weighted sum of unspecified smooth functions, the parameters and weighting of which can be recovered using (quasi-)maximum-likelihood-based estimation.\footnote{As in a linear regression, maximum likelihood based on normal errors amounts to least squares minimization here.}
+Hastie and Tibshirani characterize the non-linear part of the model -- in our case, the $\Psi$ function -- as a weighted sum of unspecified smooth functions, the parameters and weighting of which can be recovered using (quasi-)maximum-likelihood-based estimation.
+As in a linear regression, maximum likelihood based on normal errors amounts to least squares minimization here.

 There are two specific features of the model of equation (\ref{eq:prodfunct_cd}) that depart from the standard generalized additive model.
-First, we know that $\Psi$ is monotonic, which amounts to imposing constraints on derivatives of the smooth functions that comprise $\Psi$.
-The exact form of these constraints and the consequent optimization problem are derived by \citet{pya_shape_2015}, who also present an algorithm to estimate such `shape constrained' general additive models that we deploy in our empirical application.
+First, we know that $\Psi$ is monotonic, which amounts to imposing constraints on the derivative of $\Psi$.
+The exact form of these constraints and the consequent optimization problem are derived by \citet{pya_shape_2015}, who also present an algorithm to estimate such ``shape constrained'' generalized additive models that we deploy in our empirical application.